 Matter of fact, Emily has two friends that request this almost every time they come over!
 I love that!
 Last night Becca’s best friend came over and my hubby, she calls him Papa Bare, wanted her to try it and he requested it especially for her.
 How sweet!

-6 cans of evaporated milk (or enough to make 8 total cups)
+- 6 can evaporated milk or enough to make 8 total cups

 Preheat oven to 400 degrees.
 I put my bacon on a wire cooling rack in a baking sheet and bake it in the oven.
 If you prefer, you can cook your bacon on the stovetop.
 I just love how it cooks in the oven.

 Boil potatoes in a large pot in salted water.
 Be sure to use a good bit of salt this is your only chance to get the potatoes salted.
 Cook until about 1/2 to 3/4 done, you do not want to cook them all the way done yet or overcook them.
 They will turn to mush if you do.
 They will finish cooking when everything is put together.
 Drain potatoes.

 While your potatoes are cooking, in a sauce pot, melt the butter on about medium heat.

 Once melted, add flour.
 Let flour sit for about 1-2 minutes.
 You don’t want to have a flour taste in your soup.
 Then blend it with the melted butter with a whisk.
 Watch your temperature and turn it down to low.
 You don’t want to over brown your butter/flour.